Understanding regression (part 1)

 The data-driven model

-Rather than setting a specific value and seeing how it fits the data, we can also use the data to determine the value that best fits the data.
+Rather than setting a specific value and seeing how it fits the data, we can also use the data to determine the best-fitting value.
 In the previous graph we saw that the best fitting model is one where the weight is equal to 26.144.
 This value turns out to be the mean of the different weights we have observed in our sample.
 Had we defined error as simply the sum of absolute residuals, this would be a different value.
 In fact, the best fitting value would then be equal to 13, or the median.
 And had we used the binary definition of error, the best fitting value would be the mode, which in our case is: 6.9.

 Note that there is not always a unique answer to which model is the best fitting model, depending on the error definition.
 For example, it is possible that there are multiple modes.
 If you use the binary definition of error, that would mean there are multiple equally plausible models.
 This can be another argument to not define a model’s error in such a crude way.